Xadeck/jekyll-terminal/README.md

 ![](https://github.com/Xadeck/jekyll-terminal/blob/master/screenshot.png)

-Download the sel-contained `sample.html` file in this repository to see how it is rendered in your favorite browser.
+Download the self-contained `sample.html` file in this repository to see how it is rendered in your favorite browser.
 Or check an [online rendering](http://htmlpreview.github.io/?https://github.com/Xadeck/jekyll-terminal/blob/master/sample.html).

 ## Advanced use
 Lines starting with `$ ` are considered commands and will be rendered as such.
 If you need a command on multiple line, like an here document, start the line with a slash: